Business Funding/Food Trucks & Mobile Food

-Business Loans & Funding for Food Truck and Mobile Food Businesses
+Food Truck Financing & Loans for Owner-Operators and Mobile Food Businesses

-Food trucks and mobile food businesses operate one of the most cash-flow-sensitive models in the food industry — a business where a single equipment failure can stop all revenue, where weather and season swing income week to week, and where growth often means the substantial cost of a second truck or a larger catering operation.
-Y Millennial Funding provides business funding for food truck operators, mobile food vendors, trailer-based concepts, catering-focused trucks, and multi-truck fleets doing $50,000 or more in annual revenue.
-We underwrite based on revenue patterns and bank statement strength rather than credit score or collateral alone — which fits a business whose primary asset is a depreciating truck rather than real estate.
-Funding is structured as a percentage of revenue, so remittance flexes with actual sales: lighter during slow winter weeks and rainy days, larger during festival season and busy catering months.
-Food truck operators use funding for equipment repair and replacement when a generator, refrigeration unit, or cooking line fails and the truck cannot operate until it is fixed; for truck and trailer purchase and build-out; for expansion to a second or third truck; for commissary kitchen costs and permits; and for working capital through seasonal slow periods.
-Decisions are fast, which matters when the difference between operating and sitting idle is a single repair.
+Food truck financing solves a specific set of problems that come with running a mobile food business — high equipment costs, seasonal and weather-dependent revenue, the capital intensity of build-out, and the cost of growing from one truck to two or three.
+Generators, refrigeration, cooking lines, wraps and branding, commissary kitchen costs, permits, and the truck itself are real capital investments that come due before the revenue they generate arrives.
+And when an equipment failure idles a truck mid-week, every day off the road is lost revenue.
+Y Millennial Funding provides food truck financing and revenue-based loans for food truck and mobile food businesses — owner-operator food trucks, catering trucks, food trailers, multi-truck operators, and mobile food businesses across cuisines — doing $25,000 or more in monthly revenue.
+We are a direct funder, and we underwrite based on revenue patterns and bank statement strength rather than credit score or hard collateral alone, which fits a business whose main asset is a depreciating truck rather than real estate.
+Funding is structured as a percentage of revenue collected through ACH, so remittance flexes with actual sales — lighter during slow winter weeks and rainy stretches, larger during festival season and busy catering months.
+Food truck operators use financing for equipment purchase and repair when a generator, fridge, or cooking line fails, for truck and trailer build-out and wrapping, for a second or third truck when growth is on the table, for catering equipment to take on larger event bookings, for commissary kitchen costs and permits, and for working capital through slower seasons.
+Decisions are fast — which matters when a truck is down or a festival or event booking is on a deadline.
 A merchant cash advance is not a loan; it is the purchase of future receivables.
 Not all applicants qualify, and approval depends on revenue patterns, time in business, deposit consistency, and other factors.

 Get Pre-Qualified